-IV.
-REQUIRED REGIONAL COOPERATION FOR TRANSBOUNDARY SPECIES
+CHAPTER 4: REQUIRED REGIONAL COOPERATION FOR TRANSBOUNDARY MANAGEMENT

 Since 1953, Thailand undertook several management actions for Indo-Pacific mackerel stock.
-From 1953 to 2015, several studies were conducted, and 13 Notifications were released in relation to closure of fishing area in the Gulf of Thailand with the objective of conserving the spawning grounds and nursery stages of aquatic resources (Saikliang 2016).
+From 1953 to 2015, 13 Notifications were released concerning the closure of fishing areas in the Gulf of Thailand to conserve the spawning grounds and nursery stages of aquatic resources (Saikliang 2016).
 Thailand also undertook several studies to enhance knowledge on migration patterns of Indo-Pacific mackerel within the country's EEZ in the Gulf of Thailand.
-The country's efforts for effective fisheries management for Indo-Pacific mackerel were continued up to the present.
+The country's efforts for effective fisheries management for Indo-Pacific mackerel have continued up to the present.

-Although information on migration patterns of Indo-Pacific mackerel within the country's EEZ in Gulf of Thailand sub-region is already available for almost 30 years.
-However, the recent result from genetic analysis of Indo-Pacific mackerel using individual assignment and mixed-stock analysis shows the contradictory migratory behavior of the species between the stock in the inner Gulf of

-Thailand and the stock in the eastern part of the Gulf of Thailand (Kongseng, et al, 2020).
-Additionally, the population from Pattani Province may also migrates across eastern Gulf of Thailand through southern part of Viet Nam and Cambodia waters.
-Such results indicated that Indo-Pacific mackerel is transboundary species and joint management cooperation at the regional or sub-regional levels among countries that harvested Indo-Pacific mackerel is necessary for sustainable management of the species.
+Although the information on migration patterns of Indo-Pacific mackerel within the country's EEZ in the Gulf of Thailand sub-region is already available for almost 30 years, however, the recent result from genetic analysis of Indo-Pacific mackerel using the individual assignment and mixed-stock analysis shows the contradictory migratory behavior of the species between the stock in the inner Gulf of Thailand and the stock in the eastern part of the Gulf of Thailand (Kongseng et al., 2020).
+Additionally, the population from Pattani Province may also migrate across the eastern Gulf of Thailand through the southern part of Viet Nam and Cambodia waters.
+Such results indicated that Indo-Pacific mackerel is transboundary species, and joint management cooperation at the regional or sub-regional levels among countries that harvested Indo-Pacific mackerel is necessary for sustainable management.